munificent/magpie/doc/site/markdown/index.markdown

 ### Now the Bad Part

 Here's the deal.
 It's still very early days for Magpie.
-It isn't vaporware&mdash; everything described here is implemented and working now.
-But it's still really early and lots of stuff is missing, buggy, or likely to change.
+It isn't vaporware&mdash; everything described here is implemented and working now&mdash;
+but lots of stuff is missing, buggy, or likely to change.
 I wouldn't put my bank account in it if I were you.

 If you just want a language to *use*, this is bad news.
 But if you want a language to *contribute to*, this is great news!
 Lots of interesting important